Block Management, Facilities Management, Commercial & Residental, Small blocks service

 - the ground rent reduced to a peppercorn (effectively nil).

-- to sell lease extensions + a share in the freehold company
+- lease extensions + a share in the freehold company,

-- to sell top up lease extensions (top up to 99 or 125 years) with a modern ground rent for a slightly lower premium
+- top up lease extensions (top up to 99 or 125 years) with a modern ground rent for a slightly lower premium,

-Selling a share in the freehold company, should attract a premium over and above the lease extension cast.
-How to split the proceeds of future lease extensions i.e; only to the original freehold purchase participants.
+Also worth considering is: how to split the proceeds of future lease extensions i.e; perhaps just to the original freehold purchase participants.